alex-gutev/live_cells/docs-src/docs/basics/effect-cells.md

 The action button takes a `MetaCell` rather than an `ActionCell` since triggering the action outside the button will not result in any changes to the button.
-This is different from `CellSwicth` which takes a `MutableCell`.
+This is different from `CellSwitch` which takes a `MutableCell`.
 When the cell is set from outside the switch, the state of the switch changes.